openpreserve/jpylyzer/_posts/2014-05-07-changes-user-manual.md

 ### Source of User Manual now in Markdown

-This is the first result of an effort to move jpylyzer's documentation away from the Microsoft Word: the source of the User Manual is now entirely written in [Markdown Extra](http://michelf.ca/projects/php-markdown/extra/), with some [MathML](http://en.wikipedia.org/wiki/MathML) which is used for the equations.
+This is the first result of an effort to move jpylyzer's documentation away from Microsoft Word: the source of the User Manual is now entirely written in [Markdown Extra](http://michelf.ca/projects/php-markdown/extra/), with some [MathML](http://en.wikipedia.org/wiki/MathML) which is used for the equations.
 With the [Pandoc](http://johnmacfarlane.net/pandoc/) tool the Markdown source can be exported to a wide variety of delivery formats.